Pfannkuchen pilgrimage through Europe

 We arrived in Cesky Krumlov, where some German is spoken as well as Czech, because it’s close to the Bavarian border.
 To my delight pfannkuchen was on the menu, but what was served was a very different omelette-style pancake – still sweet and delicious, although not what I expected.

-A few days later I was in Vienna and was looking on the menu for a pfannkuchen pancake but with no luck.
+A few days into the holiday I was in Vienna and was looking on the menu for a pfannkuchen pancake but with no luck.
 I was disappointed until exactly what I wanted was served to the neighbouring table.
 Asking the waitress what she just served she told me this was a palatschinke.
 So I quickly ordered and enjoyed every mouthful of the chocolate and walnut filling.

 I held no hope of finding palatschinke in Hungary, as their language is so different to German – but what do I find on the menu?
 A palatschinke!
 Yet something was lost in translation, as this time it was a pancake stuffed with cheese and meat.